SoftFluent/SoftFluent.CommonMarkdown/packages/CodeFluentRuntimeClient.1.0.0.834/content/External/Readme.txt

  * SingleInstance: a utility class to ensure only one instance of a WPF or Winforms application is running.
  * Template: a full blown Javascript template engine.
 Supports RTF files.
  * UITypeEditors & TypeConverters: numerous UITypeEditors and TypeConverters to edit specific types in property grids (EnumEditor with flag support, CultureComboBox, OpenWithEditor, etc.).
+ * UniversalConverter: a pretty generic WPF IValueConverter that focuses on declarative XAML.
+Alleviates the need to write custom .NET code for WPF converters.
  * WizardForm: a Form class to create visual wizard using Windows Forms.
 Also ships with associated pre-built pages (progress, configuration, report, summary, etc.).
  * XmlLineInfoDocument: an XmlDocument that stores line information for elements.
  * XmlUtilities: provides a set of XML utilities, e.g. get/set attributes using default values.